nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     - Pros:
         - Easier for the user to use as there is no need to memorise all the optional parameters.
     - Cons:
-        - More error prone (such as users typing `find c` and the application returns all the modules, which has the same effect as using the list command.
+        - More error-prone (such as users typing `find c` and the application returns all the modules, which has the same effect as using the list command.

 **Aspect: Format of user input**